Robert Barr (writer, born 1849): Writing style

 Barr's short stories usually feature a witty narrator and an ironic twist.
 His novels tend to be episodic, the chapters often linked only by the central character.
 His work featured a wide range of protagonists, but his characters are often stereotyped.
 His narration often includes moral and other asides.

 Personal life and death

-In August 1876, when he was 27, Barr married Ontario-born Eva Bennett, who was 21.
-They had either two or three children.
+In August 1876, Barr married Ontario-born Eva Bennett.
+They had two children.

-The 1911 census places Robert Barr, "a writer of fiction", at Hillhead, Woldingham, Surrey, a village southeast of London, living with his wife, Eva, their son William, and two female servants.
-He died there from heart disease on 21 October 1912.
+Barr died in Woldingham, Surrey, a village southeast of London, from heart disease on 21 October 1912.

 Honors

 In 1900, Barr was awarded an honorary degree by the University of Michigan.